andyaiken/skirmish/docs/tasks.md

 ## Bugs

+* Ity's possible to select all potential targets for an action, rather than the maximum specified
 * It's possible for some squares on the encounter map to be detatched from the rest
   * When generating the map, remove unattached areas
   * Or, when removing squares, check whether this would result in an unattached area